-Sister Joanna also was manager of the Maryknoll communications office between 1976 and 1977.
+Sister Joanna also was manager of the Maryknoll Communications Office between 1976 and 1977.
 She was appointed coordinator of Maryknoll’s China History project in 1980.
-In 1991, she created our Heritage Exhibit, which chronicles the mission and history of the Maryknoll Sisters, and she remains the director of the exhibit.
+In 1991, she created our Heritage Exhibit, which chronicles the mission history of the Maryknoll Sisters, and she remains the director of the exhibit.

 Sister Joanna has received many honors.
-A vocations video, Ordinary People, Extraordinary Deeds, which she wrote and directed, won a Clarion Award for excellence in early 2000.
-She was an honoree at An All-Star Salute to Chinese American Cultural Pioneers at City Hall in New York City in 1993.
-Later that year, she was honored on July 9, which was named “Joanna Chan Day” in the City of New York.
+A vocations’ video, Ordinary People, Extraordinary Deeds, which she wrote and directed, she won a Clarion Award for excellence in early 2000.
+She was also an honoree at an All-Star Salute to Chinese American Cultural Pioneers at City Hall in New York City in 1993; and July 9th of that year she was named “Joanna Chan Day” in the City of New York.

 She also received the 1994 Distinguished Alumni Award from Teachers’ College of Columbia University, where she earned her M.A., M.Ed., and Ed.D.
 Degrees with a major in communications.
 Sister Joanna has been a prolific playwright and stage director in China, Hong Kong, Canada and the United States for over 35 years.